Louise Lawler: Early life and education

-Lawler was born in 1947 in Bronxville, New York.
-She earned a B.F.A. at Cornell University, and moved to Manhattan in 1969, where she soon took a job at the Castelli Gallery.
-There, she met Janelle Reiring, who would go on to co-found Metro Pictures with Helene Winer in 1980.
+Career

-Work
+In 1969, after graduating from Cornell University, Lawler moved to Manhattan, where she took a job at the Castelli Gallery.
+While there, she met Janelle Reiring, who went on to co-found Metro Pictures with Helene Winer in 1980.

 Lawler has photographed pictures and objects in collectors’ homes, in galleries, on the walls of auction houses, and off the walls, in museum storage.
 Along with photography, she has created conceptual and installation art.
 Some of her works, such as the "Book of Matches", are ephemeral and explore the passing of time, while others, such as Helms Amendment (963) (1989), are expressly political.
 Lawler's work, in its diverse manifestations (installations, events, publications, souvenirs...) addresses or confronts prevailing systems of establishing art, taste and style.
 She is, however, less interested in the original process of creating a work of art than in the context lying beyond the artist's sphere of influence and in which the work is subsequently situated.
-Often framed as “appropriation art” or “institutional critique”, Lawler’s photographic work lays bare the day-to-day operations of the art world and its circulation and presentation of art works.
+Often framed as appropriation art or institutional critique, Lawler’s photographic work lays bare the day-to-day operations of the art world and its circulation and presentation of art works.
 Her work is interested in the intersection of art and commerce.